Door #3: The Confidential Sale

 If you’ve built a business that has value that your children and/or employees don’t fully appreciate, you can get objective advice on the likely selling price and conclude if exploring a private sale to a third party makes sense.
 And if you’re like most people, that feedback will likely come in the form of a number lower than what you’d hope for, and that’s okay.
 The truth of the matter is that your business is worth what a buyer under no obligation to make an acquisition would pay for it.
 The key to getting objective advice is to have a reality check on just what you should expect from a resource with “no dog in the fight.”

-In the Murphy Business Franklin office, we do broker’s opinion of value engagements as a standalone exercise.
-You pay for good, tough advice on the likely market value of the business and for recommendations on what to do next.
+At Time’s Up, LLC, we do broker’s calculation of value engagements as a standalone exercise.
+Clients pay for good, tough advice on the likely market value of the business and for recommendations on what to do next.
 Roughly half the time, our advice is to make certain improvements over the coming year or two to optimize the sale.
 It may not be what a tired owner wants to hear and yet it’s often the right thing to do.

 When the time is right, we do everything from preparing marketing materials, forming a strategy, and confidentially taking the opportunity out to our networks.
 You’ll likely only sell a business once in your life.
 Bearing that in mind, we take our engagements very seriously and only tackle projects in which we feel quite confident.